noobling/prof-comp/Sprint 3/User Manual.md

 ## Important information
 * The app takes ~ 30 seconds to load sometimes because it is using a free website hosting service
 * The app does not work on Internet Explorer because it is using modern web technologies to ensure it is future proof
+* Do not refresh the app, instead open it up in a new window or tab or browser.

 ## Trouble shooting
 Run through this list is something is not working.